mguery/aws-projects/README.md

 - save routes

 ## Step 5: Create NAT GW (Network Address Translation)
+provides scalable internet access to private instances, ipv4 only
 > facilitates internet access for resources sitting in a private subnet in a VPC.
 The NAT gateway (NGW) is placed in a public subnet within the VPC and given a public IP address.
 This allows the NGW to connect through the internet gateway to the public internet and translate the private addresses of the resources in the private subnets into a public address that can be used to connect to the outside internet. destination as 0.0.0.0/0 and a target of ngw-#####. best practice to create 1 NAT gateway within the public subnet of each availability zone, and then point the route tables in AZ A to the NGW created in AZ A; same concept for AZ B.

 from [nat gw page](https://console.aws.amazon.com/vpc/home?region=us-east-1#NatGateways:), create ngw